 Close your eyes and clear your mind.
-Take 30–40 deep breaths through your nose or mouth.
+Take 30–40 deep breaths through your nose.
 Fill up your belly and chest.
 Don’t force the exhale.
 Just relax and let the air out.

 At the end of the last breath, draw the breath in once more and fill the lungs to maximum capacity without using any force.
 Then relax to let the air out.
 Hold the breath until you feel the urge to breathe again.

 When you feel the urge to breathe, take one deep breath in and hold it for 10–15 seconds.